 What we like best is the location.
 The Chalet de Pierre overlooks the charming hamlet of Le Laisinant from a position just beneath the Traversée du Laisinant piste.
 The six-seater express chairlift, two minutes’ walk below, is a superbly convenient way to start the day’s skiing in either the Fornet or Solaise ski areas.
 It was intended to serve a new hotel which never got built, so hardly anyone takes it except Chalet de Pierre guests.
 We’ve not yet seen a queue, and we’ve rarely seen a full chair!
 You don’t have to be a good skier to return to the chalet via the L or Mattis pistes, and the ski bus stops 200m away, with both Le Fornet and the main village a couple of stops.

-New this year is a hot tub just outside the dining room, with splendid views across the main village of Val d’Isère and the often illuminated Face de Bellevarde.
+We recently added a hot tub, just outside the dining room, with splendid views across the main village of Val d’Isère and the often illuminated Face de Bellevarde.